imagekit-developer/imagekit-netlify/README.md

 ## Imagekit side setup

-Before starting, the user needs to have an ImageKit account to use the plugin.
-They must set up a URL endpoint pointing to a web proxy origin as mentioned below.
+Before starting, you need to have an ImageKit account to use the plugin.
+Then, you must set up a URL endpoint pointing to a web proxy origin as described below.

-- The user needs to add web proxy origin by following [these steps](https://imagekit.io/docs/integration/web-proxy).
+- Add web proxy origin by following [these steps](https://imagekit.io/docs/integration/web-proxy).

 - Add the above web proxy origin as the URL endpoint by following [these steps](https://imagekit.io/docs/integration/connect-external-storage#creating-a-new-url-endpoint).

-After following the above steps, the user will get the Imagekit URL endpoint.
+After following the above steps, you will have the Imagekit URL endpoint.

 ```
 https://ik.imagekit.io/{imagekit_id}/{origin_identifier}